8 Best Home Warranty Companies of 2022

 A home warranty is not a type of insurance.

-It’s a service contract that you pay monthly or annually to a home warranty company to cover major kitchen appliances, as well as electrical, plumbing, heating, and air conditioning units known collectively in the industry as “systems.”
+It’s a service contract that you pay monthly or annually to a home warranty company to cover major kitchen appliances and electrical, plumbing, heating, and air conditioning units known collectively in the industry as “systems.”

 Having a home warranty allows homeowners to enjoy their homes without worrying that their AC, for example, will not get busted and need repair during the dog days of summer.